Hestia launches ‘Safe Spaces’ billboard campaign this winter

 There are currently over 4,400 Safe Spaces on UK high streets.

-The billboard campaign will run across the UK, including London, Birmingham, Edinburgh and Manchester.
+The Hestia billboard campaign will run across the UK, including London, Birmingham, Edinburgh and Manchester.

 Patrick Ryan, Chief Executive at Hestia, emphasised that winter is a dangerous time for those experiencing domestic abuse due to increased isolation and risk, making the promotion of Safe Spaces crucial.